Island line (MTR): Route description

 The Island line resembles the deep-level lines of the London Underground, as most of the route and stations along the line are deep underground and consist of cylindrical tunnels.
-This is the result of a lack of available land, as the construction plans for the line required it to be built under major roads.
+This was the result of a lack of available land, as the construction plans for the line required it to be built under major roads.

-Only the segment of the line east of Shau Kei Wan has space for track expansion and thus the line emerges to the surface at Heng Fa Chuen, and then on a viaduct, which runs alongside Shing Tai Road, and which passes over Chai Wan Park and Island Eastern Corridor above ground, all the way to Chai Wan.
+Only the segment of the line east of Shau Kei Wan has space for track expansion and the line emerges to the surface at Heng Fa Chuen, and then continues on a viaduct, which runs alongside Shing Tai Road, passing over Chai Wan Park and the Island Eastern Corridor above ground, all the way to Chai Wan.

 The route of the original underground section of the line is also served by Hong Kong Tramways at surface level (the West Island line extension follows its own routing further inland from the tramway).
-This brought concerns that the tram system might be abolished when the MTR line was to be built, but a decision to save the tramline was made in 1980; and it serves as a backup in the event of service breakdown and a cheaper alternative for shorter journeys.
+This brought concerns that the tram system might be abolished when the MTR line was to be built.
+However a decision to save the tramline was made in 1980, and it serves as a backup in the event of service breakdown and a cheaper alternative for shorter journeys.

-Because of the depth of the line, most underground stations on this line have curved walls on the platforms, which are due to the route's cylindrical tunnels, only with a greater diameter.
-Of the underground stations not bearing this feature, Tai Koo station is itself a large tube containing both the concourse and the platform, Sai Ying Pun station and HKU station consists of station boxes that are themselves, also tube-like though flatter, while Shau Kei Wan, Admiralty, Central and Kennedy Town stations are built using the cut-and-cover method.
+Because of the depth of the line, most underground stations on this line have curved walls on the platforms, which is due to the route's cylindrical tunnels, only with a greater diameter.
+Of the underground stations not bearing this feature, Tai Koo station is itself a large tube containing both the concourse and the platform, Sai Ying Pun station and HKU station consist of station boxes that are themselves, also tube-like though flatter, while Shau Kei Wan, Admiralty, Central and Kennedy Town stations were built using the cut-and-cover method.